- Get full details for a contact after searching

 What You Get Back

-Output saved to contact_details
+Output saved to contact_details:

-Output saved to company_info
+Output saved to company_info:

 Using the Retrieved Data